opensearch-project/opensearch-js/DEVELOPER_GUIDE.md

 ```
 cd folder-path
-npm run test:unit
+yarn run test:unit
 ```

-To run a specific unit test, you can use the following jest command. `npm test` will not work.
+To run a specific unit test, you can use the following jest command. `yarn test` will not work.

 ```
 cd folder-path/to/test
 jest TestName
 ```

-If you don't have jest, you can install it via npm or yarn
+If you don't have jest, you can install it via yarn

 ```
-npm i -g jest-cli
 yarn global add jest-cli
 ```